markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 ## Use JavaScript functions to communicate with the player

 So what happened in the last step when we added the `window.alert()` and opened up our HTML file in the browser?
-We were hit with arguably the most annoying part of being on the web, an alert dialog box!
+We were hit with arguably the most annoying part of being on the web, an alert dialog window!
 Alerts have been a staple in web development since the beginning, but where do they come from exactly?
 Namely, what is the `window` being mentioned in `window.alert()`?
 Let's dissect that code.

 The first part we'll get into is the `window`, but only briefly.
 All we need to know for now is that the `window` is referring to the browser itself.
 Whenever we write JavaScript and run our code in a browser, this `window` will always be present, as we'll see later on when we use it for other purposes.
 The second thing to look at here is `alert()`, the part that comes after `window.`.
 An alert is a **function** built into the browser that allows the developer to create messages to send to the user.